jodyheavener/pals/README.md

 - Clone this repo: `git clone git@github.com:jodyheavener/pals.git`
 - Install dependencies: `yarn install`
-- Update `secrets.dev.json` for local development, and `secrets.staging.json` for when you want to deploy
+- Remove the `-dist` from both secrets files.
+Update `secrets.dev.json` for local development, and `secrets.staging.json` for when you want to deploy

 Now you can run: